survivejs/webpack-book/manuscript/building/04_tidying_up.md

 leanpub-end-insert
 ```

-Connect it with our project like this:
+Connect it with the project like this:

 **webpack.config.js**